 In times of growing number of infections across the EU, it is important to support the development and validation of faster and simpler POC screening tests, especially rapid antigen detection tests.
-To cope with current little information on performance of the many SARS-Cov-2 tests on the EU market or in the pipeline2, specific activities could be immediately considered:
+To cope with current little information on performance of the many SARS-Cov-2 tests on the EU market or in the pipeline, specific activities could be immediately considered:

 - The EC services, in collaboration with the ECDC, is producing an overview of available studies on test method and device performance in the EU.
 The document should also include guidance for performance criteria for different types of test and devices.
 These performance criteria would be an essential tool to help MS surveillance and testing strategies.
-This document will be finished by 12-04 and is to be presented at the Council of Health Ministers. - ECDC is developing a discussion paper on a common strategy for EU/EEA/UK countries to perform sero-prevalence cross-sectional surveys in Europe.
-A number of countries have taken some initiative to start such surveys, using in-house tests that have not necessarily been cross-validated. - The JRC is starting to produce new control samples for serological test (complex because of the necessary biosafety requirements) - A dedicated Horizon 2020 initiative could be explored to support further actions needed as identified in the communication:
+This document will be finished by 12-04 and is to be presented at the Council of Health Ministers. - In parallel, a guidance doc on the validation of diagnostic method by the College is foreseen on 15-04. - ECDC is developing a discussion paper on a common strategy for EU/EEA/UK countries to perform sero-prevalence cross-sectional surveys in Europe.
+A number of countries have taken some initiative to start such surveys, using in-house tests that have not necessarily been cross-validated. - The JRC is starting to produce new control samples for serological test (complex because of the necessary biosafety requirements) - A dedicated Horizon 2020 call on understanding populations' immunity and identify adequate immune responses.